-3.12 References
+3.12.
+References

-References are listed in alphabetical order (A to Z) in the Ecosystem journal style or in order of occurrence in the text in the PLoS journal style.
+References are listed in alphabetical order (A to Z) in the Conservation Biology style or in order of occurrence in the text in the PLoS journal style.
 The obligatory style of references is set by faculty.
 The style is available at faculty website.
-For more information see the chapter 2.3 How to cite the information.

-3.13 The Appendices
+3.13.
+The Appendices